trieb-work/strapi-provider-cloudflare-r2/README.md

     },
   },
   // ...
-]);
+];
 ```

 ### `aws-sdk` configuration and `AWS_...` env variables

 As the Clouflare R2 spec follows the AWS S3 spec we make use of `aws-sdk` package to communicate with Cloudflare R2.
 Because of this dependency all `AWS_...` env variables used to configure the `aws-sdk` are still beeing pulled in by this dependency.
-If you do not want to configure any special functionality of the `aws-sdk` then make sure to delete all `AWS_...` env variables in you deployment.
+If you do not want to configure any special functionality of the `aws-sdk` then make sure to remove all `AWS_...` env variables in you deployment.

 ## Bucket CORS Configuration